Tadasana - Benefits, Poses & Types

 One of the contraindications of Tadasana is that holding the position for too long might lead to dizziness for some individuals.

 Now that you have learnt how to do Tadasana yoga, you can practise it as well.
 Tadasana is a popular yoga pose as it enhances one’s health and improves their posture.
 People practise numerous yoga poses like Tadasana in order to maintain a healthy lifestyle.
 However, regardless of how cautious one may be, there is always a chance of medical emergencies.
 In order to be prepared for such situations, it is important to purchase a sufficient health insurance plan.
-So, head over to Finserv MARKETS to secure yourself now!
+So, head over to Bajaj Markets to secure yourself now!